-Sukkot (Feast of Booths or Tabernacles) is a Jewish biblical holiday, celebrated in 2022 from the evening of the 9th October until 16th October.
+Sukkot (Feast of Booths or Tabernacles) is a Jewish biblical holiday, celebrated in 2023 from the evening of Fri 29 Sept 2023 – Fri 6 Oct 2023.
 Its history spans at least three millennia, and is replete with mystery, myth, ritual and drama.

-It is celebrated soon after Yom Kippur (this year it was Oct 4 and 5) – a time of repentance and atonement.
+It is celebrated soon after Yom Kippur – a time of repentance and atonement.
 The Festival of Sukkot is a ‘time of rejoicing’.